Memorandum of Cooperation on Trans-Tasman Bank Distress Management

 The responsibilities of the respective agencies are:

 • New Zealand Treasury.
 The New Zealand Treasury is the Government's primary economic and financial advisor.
 The New Zealand Treasury has responsibility for providing economic and strategic advice to the Government on the impact of financial distress arrangements on fiscal management, and broader government objectives such as economic growth and international connections.
 The New Zealand Treasury also has a central agency role in providing advice on institutional design and whole-of-government policy coherence.
-In the case of a trans-Tasman bank distress situation, the New Zealand Treasury has responsibility for providing advice about the provision of assistance by the New Zealand Government.
+In the case of a trans-Tasman bank distress situation, the New Zealand Treasury would be responsible for providing policy advice regarding the need for Crown support and the appropriate form of Crown support.

 • RBNZ.
-The RBNZ is responsible for promoting the maintenance of a sound and efficient financial system.
-Its functions include the registration and supervision of banks, overseeing the payments system, providing liquidity to the banking system, and monitoring the stability of the financial system and its capacity to absorb shocks from various sources.
-In order to avoid damage to the financial system arising from bank failures, the RBNZ is able to draw on emergency powers including to act as lender of last resort, give directions to a bank, and to declare a bank subject to statutory management.
+The RBNZ is responsible for protecting and promoting the stability of the financial system.
+RBNZ’s functions include the prudential licensing and supervision of deposit takers, insurers and Financial Market Infrastructures (FMIs), providing liquidity to the banking system, monitoring the stability of the financial system and acting as the Resolution Authority (under the Deposit Takers Act 2023).
+In order to avoid damage to the financial system arising from the failure of a deposit taker, the RBNZ is able to draw on emergency powers including to act as lender of last resort, give directions to a deposit taker, and to place a deposit taker in resolution.

 Principles for responding to the financial distress of a trans-Tasman bank

-In recognition of the need for a coordinated approach to managing distress in a trans-Tasman bank, and in the situation where an open resolution is contemplated, the participants to this Memorandum have decided on the following principles to guide any response to such distress:
+In recognition of the need for a coordinated approach to managing distress in a trans-Tasman bank, and in the situation where resolution is contemplated, the participants to this Memorandum have decided on the following principles to guide a response:

-1. Consistent with the legislation in both countries[1], the participants in responding to bank distress or failure situations, will, to the extent reasonably practicable, avoid any actions that are likely to have a detrimental effect on the stability of the other country's financial system.
+1. Consistent with the legislation in both countries[3], the participants in responding to trans-Tasman bank distress or resolution, will, to the extent reasonably practicable, avoid any actions that are likely to have a detrimental effect on the stability of the other country's financial system.
 This includes maintaining international confidence in each other's financial systems.
 Both countries will seek to coordinate their responses to these ends.

-2. A co-ordinated, co-operative approach involving the participants is likely to lead to a more cost-effective financial crisis resolution and a more effective means of maintaining financial system stability in both countries than one in which the respective participants pursue separate agendas.
-The participants will therefore seek to cooperate, where practicable, in respect of all stages of resolving a crisis situation, including problem identification; information sharing; systemic impact analysis; assessment of response options; implementation of resolution; public communication; and exit strategy.
+2. A co-ordinated, co-operative approach involving the participants is likely to lead to a more cost-effective outcome and a more effective means of maintaining financial system stability in both countries than one in which the respective participants pursue separate approaches.
+The participants will therefore seek to cooperate, where practicable, in respect of all stages of a trans-Tasman distress situation, including problem identification; information sharing; systemic impact analysis; assessment of response options; implementation of resolution; and public communication.

-3. The exact nature of any response pursued by the respective Governments will depend on the specifics of the particular situation.
+3. The exact nature of any response pursued by the respective participants will depend on the specifics of the particular situation.

-4. For systemically important banks, the participants will explore options for an open resolution of the parent and subsidiary banks that are most likely to be conducive to maintaining stability and international confidence in the financial systems of both countries, and will advise their respective Governments accordingly.
+4. For systemically important banks, the participants will implement options for a resolution that is most likely to be conducive to maintaining stability and confidence in the financial systems of both countries.

-5. Private sector solutions are preferred over public support, but government support may be required in some cases, particularly where a trans-Tasman bank is severely under-capitalised or insolvent, or is under acute stress due to a fall in market confidence, and there appears to be no prospect of private capital support in the required timeframe.
+6. Public sector support may be required in some cases, particularly where a trans-Tasman bank is severely under-capitalised or insolvent, or is under acute stress due to a fall in market confidence, and there appears to be no prospect of private capital support in the required timeframe.
 Public sector support may involve government guarantees, recapitalisation or liquidity support, or a combination of these.

-6. Any solution to a bank distress situation that involves government support will be designed, to the extent practicable, to: keep costs to the minimum; protect taxpayer interests; maintain market disciplines; and minimise moral hazard.
+7. Any response to a bank distress situation that involves government support will be designed, to the extent practicable, to: protect taxpayer funds; maintain market discipline; and minimise moral hazard.

-7. In a situation where an Australian parent bank is able to provide financial support, including recapitalisation, to its New Zealand subsidiary, and where the parent bank is satisfied that providing such support is in its commercial interests, the Australian participants will encourage this support, provided that it does not compromise the financial soundness of the parent bank.
+8. In a situation where a parent bank is able to provide financial support, including recapitalisation, to its subsidiary, and where the parent bank is satisfied that providing such support is in its commercial interests, home country participants will encourage this support, provided that it does not compromise the financial soundness of the parent bank.

-8. In a situation where the parent bank is not able to provide financial support to its New Zealand subsidiary without compromising the parent bank's financial soundness, the Australian participants will take the lead in reviewing options for the parent bank and its foreign operations (except New Zealand).
-The New Zealand participants will take the lead in reviewing options for the New Zealand subsidiary.
+1. In a situation where the parent bank is not able to provide financial support to its subsidiary without compromising the parent bank's financial soundness, home country participants will take the lead in reviewing options for the parent bank and its foreign operations outside of Australia and New Zealand, in conjunction with local authorities where relevant.
+Host country participants will take the lead in reviewing options for the subsidiary.

 9. Each country remains responsible for the manner in which creditor claims are resolved in its jurisdiction, consistent with the objective of maintaining stability and confidence in both countries' financial systems.